muzixiaoyang/MZ-AMS-LITE-split-multi-color-3Dprint/README.md

 * On December 06, 2023, the controlled end of the first version of AMS-LITE was completed (obsolete)
 *
 ## Showroom

+# Acknowledgements
+Thanks to the VORON Design devs and VORON discord members for the discussions and support

+Thanks to Yanshimi, miumoon and many others for supporting this project!

+Muzixiaoyang